Post three of three, in section For Teachers

 Integrated

-The person can include different realms, ways of seeing or aspects of experience in their worldview.
-Having accessed these things (either consciously through practice or from psychosis experiences), they can take the knowledge or insights from their experiences, bring them back to shared reality and integrate them into a healthy and whole understanding of the world.
+The person can include different realms, ways of seeing, or aspects of experience in their worldview.
+Having accessed these things (either consciously through practice or from times of instability), they can take the knowledge or insights from their experiences, bring them back to shared reality, and integrate them into a healthy and whole understanding of the world.
 They have a stable and healthy paradigm.
 They are able to establish or maintain a personal connection to meaning that feels inspiring and creative.
-They will likely resist their ideas being wholly defined by rational world-views, but they are able to engage with a scientific or logical approach as part of their capacity to connect to the world and others.
+They will likely resist their ideas being wholly defined by rational worldviews, but they are able to engage with a scientific or logical approach as part of their capacity to connect to the world and others.

-The person has integrated the realms that can be accessed through psychosis or spiritual practices in a healthy way and through doing this has increased their access to wisdom, wholeness and creativity.
+The person has integrated alternate realms of experience in a healthy way, and through doing this, they have increased their access to wisdom, wholeness, and creativity.

 Support Check-List